ckeditor/ckeditor5/docs/installation/integrations/drupal.md

 # Real-time editing in Drupal

-Drupal is an open source editing platform.
+Drupal is an open-source editing platform.
 CKEditor 5 is the default editor module for Drupal.
 The [CKEditor 5 Premium Features module](https://www.drupal.org/project/ckeditor5_premium_features) provides instant integration of the real-time collaboration features.
 Currently, the module includes a set of GDocs-style content collaboration tools, the {@link features/productivity-pack Productivity Pack} of essential formatting and navigation features, plus document import and export plugins.

 The module also includes the free Full Screen Mode, a free-to-use plugin that maximizes the editing area.
 It is especially useful when using features like Document outline or Comments which take up extra space around the editor.